-Alcohol Extraction / Ethanol Extraction is a method for extracting oils by using alcohol as a solvent to obtain cannabinoids, terpenes, and other beneficial plant constituents from hemp.
-Alcohol extraction can refer to Isopropyl alcohol, a known carcinogen that should be avoided.
-Ethanol extraction uses alcohol fermented from plants (usually grain, cane, or grape), a much less toxic alcohol form.
+Alcohol Extraction / Ethanol Extraction is a method for extracting phytochemicals from hemp by using alcohol as a solvent.
+Alcohol extraction can also refer to isopropyl alcohol or denatured alcohol, both of which are highly toxic and should be avoided.
+Ethanol extraction uses alcohol fermented from plants (usually grain, cane, or grape), which is the same alcohol that’s in beer and wine.

-Cannabinoids, also known as Phytocannabinoids,are a group of active chemical compounds found in hemp and cannabis that act on cannabinoid receptors in our bodies.
-Hemp cannabinoids are related to the endocannabinoids we naturally produce, and they interact with the body’s endocannabinoid systems (ECS) by engaging with our cannabinoid receptors.
+Cannabinoids are a group of active chemical compounds found primarily in hemp and cannabis that act on cannabinoid receptors in our bodies.
+Phytocannabinoids are produced within plants and Endocannabinoids are produced within humans and other animals.
+Both interact with the body’s endocannabinoid system (ECS) by engaging with our cannabinoid receptors.

 Cannabinoid Receptors, located throughout the body, are part of the endocannabinoid system.
 These receptors are involved in a variety of physiological and cognitive processes, regulating internal stability, or homeostasis.

-Certificate of Analysis or COA is the third party analysis performed on hemp products to determine and confirm potency as well as levels of contaminants and residual solvents.
-COA provides transparency and verification of claims.
+Certificate of Analysis or COA is the third-party analysis performed on hemp products to determine and confirm potency as well as levels of contaminants and residual solvents.
+COAs provide transparency and verification of claims.

 Concentrates are products made by extracting and concentrating desirable plant compounds while removing excess plant material.

 Cultivar refers to a plant variety that has been produced in cultivation by selective breeding.
-In hemp and cannabis, the term ‘cultivar’ is based on a plant’s characteristic smell, flavor, appearance, pharmacological effects and other distinct characteristics.
+In hemp and cannabis, the term ‘cultivar’ is reflected by a plant’s characteristic aroma, flavor, appearance, pharmacological effects, and other distinct characteristics.

 Decarboxylation is a chemical reaction that results from heating a cannabinoid to the point of removing a carboxyl group, thus enhancing the cannabinoid’s ability to interact with the body’s receptors.
 This process turns CBDa into CBD.

-Distillation is the action of purifying a liquid by a process of heating and cooling.
-A hemp distillate product has been distilled to separate out specific cannabinoids, typically to remove all THC molecules to produce a THC-free product.
+Distillation is the action of purifying a liquid by a process of heating, separation, and cooling.
+A hemp distillate product has been distilled to separate out specific cannabinoids, often to remove all THC molecules in order to produce a THC-free product.

 Endocannabinoids are chemicals produced by the body that target cannabinoid receptors.